agrysense/mvp/manualtests/README.md

 - Run the delete test of the controller
 - Run the delete test of the farmhouse
 - Run the delete test of the farm

+**Important**: use the documents keys obtained at each step when you need to refer to other documents